eosnewyork/eosdocs.io/PublicWebsite/content/BP/commonMistakes/_index.md

 This value should always be set to the max memory being advertised by the network.

-This value can be checked by running the following and the performing the math below to convert to MB
+As a BP you should know what the expected Memory allocation is, but always confirm by querying the top top BP endpoints for the following information to confirm:

 ```